 Biotech crops can make farming more profitable by increasing crop quality and may in some cases increase yields.
 The use of some of these crops can simplify work and improve safety for farmers.
 This allows farmers to spend less of their time managing their crops and more time on other profitable activities.

 Biotech crops may provide enhanced quality traits such as increased levels of beta-carotene in rice to aid in reducing vitamin A deficiencies and improved oil compositions in canola, soybean, and corn.
-Crops with the ability to grow in salty soils or better withstand drought conditions are also in the works.
+Crops with the ability to grow in salty soils or better withstand drought conditions are also in the works and the first such products are just entering the marketplace.
+Such innovations may be increasingly important in adapting to or in some cases helping to mitigate the effects of climate change.

 4. What are the safety considerations with Agricultural Biotechnology?